 The Magarey Medal for biography is a biennial prize.
 The prize is awarded to the female author who has published the work judged to be the best biographical writing on an Australian subject in the preceding two years.
 The awarding of the prize is administered and judged by a panel set up by the Association for the Study of Australian Literature and the Australian Historical Association.
 The prize is very generously donated by Professor Emerita Susan Magarey.

-Award: $10,000 in the first year and thereafter indexed to inflation.
-The prize will be presented at the Australian Historical Association and Association for the Study of Australian Literature conferences.
-If two winners are chosen, the cash prize will be shared between them.
+Award: The prize will be presented at the Australian Historical Association and Association for the Study of Australian Literature conferences.

 Gillian Whitlock (ASAL) Chair